 Since doctors diagnose other medical conditions using sophisticated technology, many are surprised to learn a Parkinson’s diagnosis is based on your medical history and a simple examination.
-While your healthcare provider may take other steps, such as order blood and urine tests, check copper levels and order a brain scan, such as an MRI or CT or DaTscan that measures dopamine, these tests do not a Parkinson’s diagnosis.
+While your healthcare provider may take other steps, such as order blood and urine tests, check copper levels and order a brain scan, such as an MRI or CT or DaTscan that measures dopamine, these tests do not equate to a Parkinson’s diagnosis.
 They are used to either confirm the diagnosis or determine if another medical condition is causing your symptoms.

 At diagnosis, the doctor’s receptionist said, ‘Congratulations!
 You have the best incurable disease you can get.’
 She was referring to the fact that there is so much life ahead yet to be lived; it’s not a death sentence.
 That moment set the tone for the course of my illness and how I choose to live my life. —Dennis (with wife Judy)